thilinarmtb/ctest-mpi/README.md

 - You might have to set the `OMPI_CC` environment variable in case the MPI compiler can't find your C compiler.
-- Pass `--custom-mpiflags "--use-hwthread-cpus"` to `build.sh` if you want to use more MPI processes than the physical cores available in your system.
+- Pass `--custom-mpiflags "--use-hwthread-cpus"` or `--custom-mpiflags "--oversubscribe"` to `build.sh` if you want to use more MPI processes than the physical cores available in your system.